 [Tweet “I met my wife during my world tour by hitchhiking.”]

 Do you have any recommendations which blogger/traveler should I interview next?

 As a hitchhiker, I would maybe recommend the person that inspired so many hitchhikers “Andre Brugiroux”.
 He is near 80 years old now, and has traveled in every country in the world to this date.
 A pretty unique character for sure.

 My book was printed in 6000 copies, which are sold out at this stage.
 My editor printed a pocket format of this book this year, though I don’t know how many copies were printed.

 Amazing interview and story, thanks for your time Jeremy Marie!

 Jeremy Marie is searching for contacts in Indian schools/social groups that would be happy to welcome him.
 When Jeremy Marie travels , he always try to share what he learnt from life in his journey.
 So, Jeremy Marie gives free slide-show conference of his world tour by hitchhiking in schools/orphanages or hospitals.
 If you have such contacts in India or Nepal, please feel free to send them to him.
 So, he can try to en light the day of young people who might not have the chance to travel by themselves!

 Great stories traveling around the world.
 Jeremy Marie is a hitchhiking expert.
 Hitchhiking cars and boats.
 Long trip, 6 years, hitting on the road.
-If you want to know more details about Jeremy Marie, check his blog.
+If you want to know more details about Jeremy Marie.
 Feel free to follow him in his Facebook page.
-If you want to read his book (French language), check here.
+If you want to read his book (French language).

 If you want to read more interviews related to this one, check Tomislav Perko’s interview.
 Another hitchhiker around the world.